LukasBudach/FinanceScraper/docs/quickstart.rst

 request efficiency it is recommended to keep your scraper object as long as you are planning to make requests to a specific source.

-Here is an example of how you would create the :ref:`yahoo-scraper` object and use it to fetch data for a specific ticker:
+Here is an example of how you would create the :ref:`finance-scraper` object - a scraper that combines multiple other ones to deliver results faster and more complete than a single scraper could - and use it to fetch data for a specific
+ticker:

 .. code-block:: Python

-  from financescraper import scraper yahoo_scraper = scraper.YahooScraper()
+  from financescraper import scraper my_scraper = scraper.FinanceScraper()
-  data = yahoo_scraper.get_data('AMZN')
+  data = my_scraper.get_data('AMZN')

 The *get_data(ticker)* method will return a TickerData object if the data could be recovered for the ticker and **None** if not.